bradkav/PBHbounds/README.md

 **Version 1.0 (12/11/2019):** Release version.
 Created for the first [GW4FP workshop](https://indico.cern.ch/event/843270/) (Amsterdam 2019).

 **Updates:**
+- 20/07/2020: Substantial updates, to coincide with PBH review article (more details to follow).
 - 07/01/2020: added bounds on PBH evaporation from 511 keV gamma ray line

 ### Citation